Do you wish you could get 1000s of legitimate Amazon reviews?

 Product inserts and packaging are under-utilized by a lot of sellers.
 Putting some work into these can go a long way towards giving the customer a great unboxing experience (which we’ll touch on a little later).

 Method 2: Email autoresponders

 It’s become commonplace to use autoresponders to send review requests.
-You write your email copy (or use the service’s default templates), and you’ve got a low-effort way to reach out to every single customer.
+Just write your email copy, and you’ve got a low-effort way to reach out to every single customer.

-Prices and features vary greatly among all tools.
-However if you’re a new seller, something basic should suffice.
+Prices and features can vary greatly.
+However, if you’re a new seller, something basic should suffice.

 Method 3 : Collecting emails for review requests

 Amazon autoresponders are not as effective as they once were.

 Customers can opt out of the messaging system, meaning your review request emails won’t get through.

 Plus, what you can say in these emails is limited since they are sent within Amazon’s system.

 Another reason autoresponders are not the